Triangulation Class

 points_to_indices

 Description: Returns the list of indices corresponding to the given points.
 It also accepts a single point, in which case it returns the corresponding index.
-Note that these indices are not necessarily equal to the corresponding indices in the polytope.

 Arguments: